MGantz22/solo-project/README.md

 _Please let me know if you run into any errors yourself or have any questions at all.
 Please contact me directly or feel free to make a contribution to the code, I am  always open to learning new things.
 Thank you!
 Please like, comment and subscribe to see more of me and my work!_

+_Here is the link for the project: https://mgantz22.github.io/solo-project/_

 Copyright (c) _2023_ _Mitchell Gantz_